RedBearLab/nRF51822-Arduino/README.md

   #### BLE_HRM

   This is an Heart Rate Monitor demo, it simulates Heart Rate detection.
 You can use Nordic nRFToolBox App to play.
-For BLEController, SimpleChat and SimpleControls, you can use RBL BLE Controller App to play.

   #### BLE_Beacon